 - Keep it simple: The current flag is WAY too complicated!
 This new design simplifies the imagery from the current flag, so that even a child can draw it accurately from memory;

 - Use meaningful symbolism: The current flag features fictional characters among an excess of uninspired symbolism!
 This new design makes specifically relevant and reverent reference to the evocative words of Treaty No. 6;

 - Use only a few colours: The current flag has WAY too many colours!
 This new design reduces the number of colours to Edmonton’s five official city colours;

 - Don’t use lettering, seals, or coat-of-arms: The current flag fails this criteria resoundingly.
 This new design omits the inapt lettering and inappropriate coat-of-arms;

 - Be distinctive and/or related: The current flag is, to put it bluntly, nothing more than a city coat-of-arms slapped onto a striped bedsheet.
 This new design borrows from official municipal and provincial imagery and traditional symbolism to create a unique new flag perfect for our beloved ‘Purple City’!

 Inspired by Edmonton’s reputation as a Festival City, as a Gateway to the North, and as the City of Champions, the design combines the hills of Alberta’s coat of arms with the sun and river symbols and colours from Edmonton’s coat of arms, to make a new flag for Edmonton that can stand as a proud civic symbol “as long as the sun shines, grass grows, and rivers flow.”

 Purple represents courage and authority, creativity and freedom.

-Gold represents prosperity and enlightenment, happiness and energy.
+Gold represents prosperity and enlightenment, energy and industry.

-Blue represents stability and loyalty, strength and trust.
+Blue represents stability and loyalty, strength and integrity.

-Green represents harmony and freshness, growth and vitality.
+Green represents nature and freshness, growth and progress.

-White represents peace and openness, and the frost of winter weather.
+White represents peace and openness, safety and the snows of winter.

 The Sun Shines